 Why the outside of the house is just as important as the inside to buyers

-You might think that the interior of your home and rooms like the bathroom, kitchen and bedrooms are all that matters when trying to sell your property.
+You might think that the interior of your home and rooms like the bathroom, kitchen and bedrooms are all that matters when trying to sell your house.
 But the exterior can be just as important in determining how quickly you’re able to find a buyer for your home.

 That’s because the outside of a house or flat is the first image that visitors will see.
 If people come to your property on viewings to decide whether or not they want to make an offer on your home, they’ll take a careful look at the exterior.
 Any problems, large or small, will work against you.
 Even minor details can turn them off from wanting to buy your home.